tbensky/PrologScheduling/README.md

 class(13,[geol-1301-02],0).
 ```

-So we have a few classes (numbered 1-13), with some name, and needing to be placed at some time that is consistent with a required time slot group.
+So we have a few classes (numbered 1-13), with some name, needing to be placed at some time that is consistent with a required time slot group.
 Here, `geol-1200-01` needs to be placed on Tues/Thurs according to a time in the group 1 time slots.
 Class #6, or `geol-1206-1` shall be placed as a group 0 class.

+### Hmmm....scheduling these classes

 As a scheduling plan goes, we feel like just which time to choose for a class, within a timeslot group, should be left up to Prolog.
 Thus, no more specifics on when to place a class will be given.
 Many might think trying a random time within a group of time slots is the way to go.
 Maybe it is, maybe it isn't.
 (It's not here, but a random number based algorithm will place classes for you, but it has a funny convergence and completion problem.)
 Let's just let Prolog grapple with this parameter.